Huddersfield Southern Corridors

 Benefits

-More accessible and better transport links, however you choose to travel, will make it easier to access more education, employment and leisure opportunities.
+More accessible and better transport links, however you choose to travel, making it easier to access more education, employment and leisure opportunities.

-Redesigned junctions and introducing a bus lane will improve traffic flow and journey times for all.
+Redesigned junctions and a dedicated bus lane improve the flow of traffic and journey times for all.

-Installing new cycle lanes and safer pedestrian crossings, will make walking, wheeling and cycling a safer, more accessible choice for everyone.
+New cycle lanes and safer pedestrian crossings, make walking, wheeling and cycling a safer, more accessible choice for more people.

-Improved junction design, pedestrian crossing and separate cycle lanes will make it safer for users.
+Improving junction design, pedestrian crossing and separate cycle lanes make it safer for users.

 Tactile paving, pedestrian crossings and easier access to public transport.

-With new green landscaping, wider footways and preserving the local history, we're creating a more attractive, safer place where the local community can enjoy, spend time and a place where local businesses can continue to thrive.
+New green landscaping, wider footways and preserving the local history have helped to create a more attractive, safer place where the local community can enjoy, spend time and local businesses can continue to thrive.

 Safer pedestrian and cyclist access, along with stronger links across our transport network enables more people to choose different modes of travel and rely less on private vehicles.
 This helps reduce traffic and support air quality.